microsoft/dotnet/Documentation/compatibility/ServiceBase-doesnt-propagate-OnStart-exceptions.md

 ### Change Description

-In the .NET Framework 4.7 and earlier versions, exceptions thrown on service startup are not propagated to the caller of xref::System.ServiceProcess.Servicebase.Run%2A.
+In the .NET Framework 4.7 and earlier versions, exceptions thrown on service startup are not propagated to the caller of xref:System.ServiceProcess.Servicebase.Run.

-Starting with applications that target the .NET Framework 4.7.1, the runtime propagates exceptions to <xref::System.ServiceProcess.Servicebase.Run%2A> for services that fail to start.
+Starting with applications that target the .NET Framework 4.7.1, the runtime propagates exceptions to <xref:System.ServiceProcess.Servicebase.Run:> for services that fail to start.

 - [x] Quirked
 - [ ] Build-time break